mhhollomon/yalr/README.md

 generated code will simply give a yes/no answer to the question "does the input string match the grammar?"

-- Specification parser - complete for a the limited features set.
+- Specification parser - complete for the limited features set.
 - Syntax analyzer - complete for the limited feature set.
-- LR Parser Table generator - in progress.
+- LR Parser Table generator - complete. - SLR(0) for the moment.
+Hard codes reduce as priority over shift in shift/reduce conflicts.
+Fails on reduce/reduce conflicts.
+- Code generator - complete.
-- Code generator - not started.
+- lexer - not started.
+Haven't finalized an approach.
+May use regex for the short term.

 After the sub-goal is complete, I will probably stop to tidy up the place - add unit tests, make the parser a bit better about error reporting, etc.